The Azores | Discover The Triangle

 Discover the "triangle" of the Azores and take this chance to stop in São Miguel as well!

 - You might have heard about the Triangle of the Azores, but most likely didn’t know what it was.
 It’s the nickname for the trio of Faial, São Jorge, and Pico Islands, all of which are quite close to one another.
 Due to their geographical proximity, there are people that go to work in any of the other islands and come back in the same evening by boat!
 So, if you’re visiting any of the islands above, you can always plan a day trip to any of the other islands!
 Our suggestion is that you take some time to explore every one of the nine islands.
 For inspiration to get you started, have a look at our Azores travel deal to the Triangle Islands of the Azores - Faial, Pico, and São Jorge.

 - Start your trip by exploring the island of Faial where you can admire the power of the Earth at the Capelinhos volcano, have a refreshing gin and tonic at Horta's famous yachtsmen's bar and gaze at its colorful marina.

 - Then travel by ferry to the amazing Pico Island where you can taste great wine and/or hike the imposing Pico Mountain (Portugal's highest mountain).

 - End your discovery of the triangle by traveling from Pico to São Jorge by ferry boat where you can taste the famous Azorean cheese.

-- After you've discovered the triangle, it's time to go back home, but first, you'll stop in São Miguel Island for a couple of days so you can discover the biggest island the archipelago has to offer.
+- You'll also stop in São Miguel Island for a couple of days so you can discover the biggest island the archipelago has to offer.

 About the Destination: